 You won’t find any boom boxes or strap-hanging dancers on this train.
 Most of the passengers traveling the fast train from Paris to Lyon seemed to be daily commuters.
-The typical uniform for a businessman: a beautifully tailored blue blazer and jeans.
+The typical uniform for a French businessman: a beautifully tailored blue blazer and jeans.

 When our very pleasant conductor passed through the car again, we decided to take him up on his earlier offer and asked him whether he had any restaurant recommendations in Lyon.
 He told us that he lived outside the city but bellowed out to our fellow passengers, soliciting their restaurant recommendations.

 One passenger came forward from the other end of the car and told us about his favorite bouchon (typical Lyonnais tavern) in the city.
 Then a kind gentleman behind us discretely passed us a piece of paper with the names and addresses of three of his favorite restaurants written on it.